-If blocking websites entirely seems like a bridge too far, but you still want to keep your wandering eyes in check, try Forest: Stay Focused (Android, iOS).
-This app takes a somewhat novel approach to keeping you on task, by guilt-tripping you in to it.
-Forest: Stay Focused is kind of like a Tomagotchi for getting things done.
-For those of you who are scratching your heads wondering what the heck a Tamagotchi is, basically they were little virtual pets that you had to take of, otherwise they would die.
+If resorting to blocking websites or shutting down your access to the Web seems like a bridge too far, but you still want to keep your wandering eyes in check, try Forest: Stay Focused (Android, iOS).
+This app takes a somewhat novel approach to keeping you on task by guilt-tripping you into it.
+Forest: Stay Focused is kind of like a Tamagotchi for getting things done.
+For those of you who are scratching your heads wondering what the heck a Tamagotchi is, basically, they were little virtual pets that you had to take of.
+Your neglect would cause them to die.

 Forest: Stay Focused operates on a similar premise.
 The app starts users off with a tiny tree sapling that grows the longer you stay away from your phone.
 Sneak a peek at Facebook or scroll through your Instagram feed, and your tree will start to wither away.
 Users can whitelist sites to prevent their trees from dying when they legitimately need to use their phones.
 The best part is that the app is partnered with the organization “Trees for the future” to plant real trees based on user interaction.
 Forest helps you curb your phone addiction and is good for the environment!